Govy

-Govy (born 12 April 1981 as Angélique Adrianna Govy) is a French artist diagnosed on the autism spectrum in 2013, and is an advocate for the neurodiversity movement.
+Angélique Adrianna Govy (12 April 1981 – 18 August 2023), better known as Govy, was a French artist diagnosed on the autism spectrum in 2013, and was an advocate for the neurodiversity movement.
 Their career began after their interactive art piece Photographic Diary in 2000 to 2001.
 Govy's work, including under the work names "Kennedy James" and "Jimmy Owenns", has been exhibited internationally at the Zendai MoMA of Shanghai, Triennale Design Museum of Milan, Wiels Contemporary Art Center of Brussels, Casoria Contemporary Art Museum of Naples, Rosario Museum of Contemporary Art of Santa Fe (Argentina) and Nuit Blanche of Paris.
 They are the recipient of three A' Design awards and two Videoformes awards.

-Early work
+Early life and work

+Angélique Adrianna Govy was born on 12 April 1981.
 Before debuting their visual work with photography, govy performed in a few theater, video pieces, and films, but then decided to focus on writing.
 In 1999, they published the first book on the internet that actually looked like a real book, which would be published in 2001 under the title Mes Cendres Nues by French publisher IDLivre.
 Their early writing is also part of the French poetry anthology Les Nouveaux Poètes Français et Francophones, published by Edition Huguet in 2004.